Total Joint Shoulder Surgery Recovery

 What is the fastest way to recover from shoulder surgery?

-Some shoulder surgery recovery tips include adhering to guidelines and advice given to you by your orthopedic surgeon and physical therapist.
+Some shoulder surgery recovery tips include adhering to guidelines and advice from your orthopedic surgeon and physical therapist.

-The key components for an optimal recovery include:
+The key components for an optimal total shoulder replacement recovery include:

 • Proper pain management